PeeWeeLabs/pwl_rfm9X/README.md

 Provide one of the values enumerated by the lora_cr_t type.
 See the pwl_rfm9X for the possible values.
 ##### LORA_SPREADING_FACTOR
 Provide one of the values enumerated by the lora_sf_t type.
 See the pwl_rfm9X for the possible values.

+**NOTE:** For the **LORA_XXX** parameters, see one of numerous LoRa primers on the web.
+Generally these will tradeoff between data rate and reliability.
 ## Transmit

         int send(uint8_t* data, uint8_t len);